-Buy en bloc network design A problem instance consists of an undirected graph G=(V,E) with edge lengths $\ell:E\to\mathbb{R}+$ and a set of source-target-pairs (s,t) with flow requirements d(s,t).
-For each source-target-pair a path through G must be chosen.
-One achieves this by buying/renting cable along the edges.
+Buy en bloc network design A problem instance consists of an undirected graph G = (V, E) with edge lengths $\ell : E \to \mathbb{R}+$ and a set of source-targetpairs (s, t) with flow demands d(s, t).
+For each source-target-pair a path through G must be chosen that can accommodate the demand.
+One achieves this by buying/renting cables along the edges.
 Exactly k types of cable exist, where type i has capacity u_i and cost c_i per unit of length.
-The goal is to buy/rent enough cable such that a flow of d(s,t) is possible for every source-target-pair (s,t) with costs as low as possible.
-Awerbuch and Azar [1] presented a O(1)-approximation algorithm for trees.
+The goal is to buy/rent enough cable such that a flow of d(s, t) is possible for every source-target-pair (s, t) with costs as low as possible.
+The problem can easily be solved within an O(1)-factor in a tree since the optimal strategy is to route the flow along the unique path from s to t for every source-target-pair (s, t), so it only remains to find the best setup of cables for every edge, which can be seen as a variant of the knapsack problem that can be solved within an O(1)-factor.
+One can even design O(1)-competitive online algorithms for this problem, as shown by Awerbuch and Azar [1].
 Consequently, we obtain the following theorem.
-Theorem 5.4 By using the Awerbuch-Azar algorithm one can solve the buy en bloc network design problem for arbitrary graphs in polynomial time with an expected approximation ratio of $O(\log n)$.
+Theorem 6.4 By using the Awerbuch-Azar algorithm one can solve the buy en bloc network design problem for arbitrary graphs in polynomial time with an expected approximation ratio of $O(\log n)$.
 Vehicle routing A problem instance consists of a metric (V, d).
 In this metric, n objects are placed which need to be transported to n target points.
 This is done by a waggon driving from point to point in V with a cargo capacity of k objects.
 The goal is to minimize the overall path length of the waggon needed to deliver all objects.
 Charikar et al. [3] presented an O(1)-approximation algorithm for trees.
 Consequently, we obtain the following theorem.
-Theorem 5.5 By using the CCGG-algorithm one can solve the vehicle routing problem for arbitrary graphs in polynomial time with an expected approximation ratio of $O(\log n)$.
-References - [1] B. Awerbuch and Y. Azar.
+Theorem 6.5 By using the CCGG-algorithm one can solve the vehicle routing problem for arbitrary graphs in polynomial time with an expected approximation ratio of $O(\log n)$.
+References - B. Awerbuch and Y. Azar.
 Buy-at-bulk network design.
 In Proc. of the 38th IEEE Symp. on Foundations of Computer Science (FOCS), pages 542-547, 1997. - [2] R. Benkoczi and B. Bhattacharya.
 A new template for solving p-median problems for trees in sub-quadratic time.
 In Proc. of the European Symposium on Algorithms (ESA), pages 271-282, 2005. - [3] M. Charikar, C. Chekuri, A. Goel, and S. Guha.
 Rounding via trees: Deterministic approximation algorithms for group Steiner trees and k-median.
 In Proc. of the 30th ACM Symp. on Theory of Computing (STOC), pages 114-123, 1998. - [4] J. Fakcharoenphol, S. Rao, and K. Talwar.
 A tight bound on approximating arbitrary metrics by tree metrics.
 In Proc. of the 35th ACM Symp. on Theory of Computing (STOC), pages 448-455, 2003. - [5] N. Garg, G. Konjevod, and R. Ravi.
 A polylogarithmic approximation algorithm for the group Steiner tree problem.
 Journal of Algorithms, 37:66-84, 2000. - [6] A. Tamir.
 An $o(pn^2)$ algorithm for the p-median and related problems on tree graphs.
 Operations Research Letters, 19(2):59-64, 1996.